Everybody's Talking About Jamie: Act One

 Miss Hedge, a careers teacher, asks her noisy year eleven class what they want to be when they get older.
 One student of the class (16), Jamie New, gets teased about his homosexuality and reveals to the audience all he wants to be is a drag queen ("And You Don't Even Know It").
 When prompted, Jamie tells the class he wants to be a performer, but Miss Hedge tells him to get real.

-At Jamie's house, his mum Margaret and family friend Ray are preparing for his sixteenth birthday.
+At Jamie's house, his mother Margaret and family friend Ray are preparing for his 16th birthday.
 When Jamie arrives home, Margaret gives him a card from his dad, with a picture of a race car.
-Margaret then gives Jamie his gift from her - a pair of red high heels from Meadowhall.
+Margaret then gives Jamie his gift from her - a pair of red stilettos from Meadowhall.
 Jamie reveals hesitation about going outside his garden in the shoes ("Wall in My Head").

 The next day at school, Jamie shows his best friend Pritti his new heels, and then he is interrupted by Dean, the school bully.
 He taunts Pritti for being Muslim, and Jamie for being gay.
-Jamie taunts Dean for his small penis in return.
-Embarrassed, Dean leaves.
+Jamie taunts Dean; embarrassed, Dean leaves.
 Pritti encourages Jamie to go to prom in a dress ("Spotlight").
 Jamie then parades around the classroom in his heels ("Spotlight (Reprise) (Star of the Show)").

 At his local shop for drag queen attire, Victor's Secret, Jamie befriends the owner Hugo, and learns all about Hugo's past as a drag queen ("The Legend of Loco Chanelle (and the Blood Red Dress)").
 Hugo books Jamie's first drag show at the local nightclub, and helps Jamie choose his dress ("The Legend of Loco Chanelle (and the Blood Red Dress) (Reprise)").

-Meanwhile, Margaret meets with Jamie's dad, where she reveals she has been lying to Jamie about the activity of his dad, including the fact she has to write a birthday card from him each birthday.
+Meanwhile, Margaret meets with Jamie's dad, where she reveals she has been lying to Jamie about his dad, including the fact she has to write a birthday card from him each birthday.
 Jamie's dad tells Margaret he wants nothing to do with Jamie, claiming he is not a "real boy".
 Margaret ponders what her life would be like if she never met Jamie's dad ("If I Met Myself Again").

 At school, Jamie pulls Pritti into a disabled toilet so she can help with his make-up.
 They are discovered by Miss Hedge, but Pritti tells her that she is doing Jamie's make-up for an art project.
 Miss Hedge tells Jamie that he should be proud of being an art project, and walks him around school in the make-up.
 Jamie, initially embarrassed by the attention, decides to be proud of himself, telling the school that he is doing a drag show at the local nightclub, Legs Eleven, that night ("Work of Art").